alunmorris/Multi-channel-wireless-voltmeter/README.md

 * Minimum and maximum display
 * Transmitter low battery warning and battery voltage display.
 Low battery protection.
 * Transmitter auto power-off
+* TRansmitter retries if the data is not received
 * Display modes: all channels or single channel with more detais

 ### Transmitter operation